irena-flextool/flextool/docs/how_to.md

 A connection with `transfer_method`: *no_losses_no_variables* between a node included in a group with a non-synchronous limit and a node outside of the group is not allowed.
 The flow in this kind of a connection is presented with a single variable, which would not function correctly with the non-synchronous limit constraints (there is a non-linearity at zero that requires two variables).

-If you want to see the individual flows in the results you can create separate `groups` for the flows and add `group_unit_node` relations to it.
+If you want to see the individual flows in the results you can create separate `groups` for the flows and add `group_unit_node` entities to it.
 To produce the flow results, the groups need the parameter.

 - `output_results`: yes